 Salaries and Benefits - Child Welfare.
-The Department requests \$1.7 million more than enacted from all sources for salaries and benefits for the child welfare program for 379.5 positions.
-The request adds \$2.7 million from federal Medicaid, Title IV-E and temporary assistance to block grant funds offset by \$0.9 million less from general revenues.
+The Department requested \$1.7 million more than enacted from all sources for salaries and benefits for the child welfare program for 379.5 positions.
+The request added \$2.7 million from federal Medicaid, Title IV-E and Temporary Assistance to Needy Families block grant funds offset by \$0.9 million less from general revenues.
 The additional federal funds support ten new social workers and one supervisor hired in FY 2012.

-The Department has an agreement with the Department of Human Services that it will receive up to \$8.0 million in federal temporary assistance to needy families funding annually to be used for its emergency assistance program which is used to provide a state match for in its budget and the funds are available to make this adjustment.
-The Governor recommends \$142,506 less than requested to reflect savings from the medical benefit holiday.
+The Department has an agreement with the Department of Human Services that it will receive up to \$8.0 million in federal temporary assistance to needy families funding annually to be used for its emergency assistance program.
+The Governor recommended \$142,506 less than requested to reflect savings from the medical benefits holiday.
+The Assembly concurred.

 Salaries and Benefits - Behavioral Health.
-The Department requests \$364,031 more than enacted from all sources for salaries and benefits for the behavioral health program including \$365,922 more from general revenues and \$1,891 less from federal funds.
-The Department request restores turnover savings in the enacted budget and funds 17.0 positions, including one position shifted from central management.
-The Governor recommends \$7,693 less than requested to reflect savings from the medical benefit holiday.
+The Department requested \$364,031 more than enacted from all sources for salaries and benefits for the behavioral health program including \$365,922 more from general revenues and \$1,891 less from federal funds.
+The Department's request restored turnover savings in the enacted budget and funds 17.0 positions, including one position shifted from central management.
+The Governor recommended \$7,693 less than requested to reflect savings from the medical benefits holiday.
+The Assembly concurred.

 Salaries and Benefits - Central Management.
-The Department requests \$263,256 more than enacted from all sources for salaries and benefits for 38.0 positions in the central management program, including \$165,312 more from general revenues and \$97,944 less from federal funds.
-The request restores \$0.4 million in turnover in the enacted budget and shifts one position to behavioral health.
-The Governor recommends \$15,011 less than requested to reflect savings from the medical benefit holiday.
+The Department requested \$263,256 more than enacted from all sources for salaries and benefits for 38.0 positions in the central management program, including \$165,312 more from general revenues and \$97,944 less from federal funds.
+The request restores \$0.4 million in turnover savings and shifts one position to behavioral health.
+The Governor recommended \$15,011 less than requested to reflect savings from the medical benefits holiday.
+The Assembly concurred.